maple-fans/ValidGen-Release/README.md

 ![Install New Software](figure/1.png)

 * Online Installer
-  * Click "Add", input the "Name" (it can be any) and the "Location"(https://maple-fans.github.io/ValidGen-Release/), then click "Add".
+  * Click "Add," input the "Name" (it can be any) and the "Location"(https://maple-fans.github.io/ValidGen-Release/), then click "Add."

   ![Add Repository](figure/2.png)